condep/condep.github.io/_docs/5-0/custom-loadbalancer.md

 permalink: /docs/5-0/custom-loadbalancer/
 ---

-### How to make a custom load balancer plugin with ConDep

 To make a custom load balancer plugin to ConDep is very easy, you just ake a class that implements the interface ILoadBalance located in the ConDep.Dsl:

 {% highlight csharp %}